5long/xvm-config/README.txt

 * Carousel
   + Show MoE percentage and XP-to-elite for selected vehicle
   + Sort vehicle by level-type-nation, which helps picking vehicle for platoon
-* Hide clan icons everywhere
+* Hide some UI elements everywhere
+  - Clan icon
+  - Clock